hakerdefo/pmss/README.md

 # pmss
-pmss (Poorman's Screenshooter) is a simple front-end to screen capture utility [Scrot]. pmss lets you easily capture screenshots without having to remember various options and flags of Scrot.
+pmss (Poorman's Screenshooter) is a simple bash front-end to screen capture utility [Scrot]. pmss lets you easily capture screenshots without having to remember various options and flags of Scrot.

 ### Features :